charlesportwoodii/yii2-psr7-bridge/README.md

         // \yii\Psr7\web\ErrorHandler should handle any exceptions
         // however you should implement your custom error handler should anything slip past.
         $psr7->getWorker()->error((string)$e);

+        // In the event the application encounters an uncaught error force termination of the app
+        $application->terminate();
     }
 }
 ```